SciTools/iris/docs/iris/src/developers_guide/deprecations.rst

 ======================

-When the time comes to make a new major release you should locate any deprecated APIs within the code that satisfy the six month/two release minimum period described previously.
+When the time comes to make a new major release you should locate any deprecated APIs within the code that satisfy the one release minimum period described previously.
 Locating deprecated APIs can easily be done by searching for the Sphinx deprecation directives and/or deprecation warnings.